paritytech/polkassembly/auth-server/README.md

 {
   "data": {
     "requestResetPassword": {
-      "message": "Reset Password link sent to your email."
+      "message": "The reset password link was sent to this email, if it exists in our database."
     }
   }
 }